JoshuaKGoldberg/emoji-blast/README.md

 Type: `(action: () => void, delay: number) => number`

-Schedules the next explosion to occur.
+Schedules the next blast to occur.
 This defaults to `setTimeout`, which is why `interval` is typically treated as milliseconds.

 ```javascript